-An Associate in Exercise Science can help you further your career as:
+An Associate in Exercise Science can help you further your career

-- 1. An Allied Health Pre-Professional Track (Physical Therapist, Physician Assistant, and others)
+- An Allied Health Pre-Professional Track (Physical Therapist, Physician Assistant, and others)

-- 2. Strength and Conditioning Coach
+- Strength and Conditioning Coach

-- 3. Personal Trainer
+- Personal Trainer 3.

 Students will be prepared to take the Certified Personal Trainer (CPT) exam with the National Strength and Conditioning Association (NSCA).
 Please refer to their website: www.nsca.com for additional information regarding certification programs.